Post updated 4th January 2023

 The legitimacy, transparency, and accuracy of the website and its content.
 Raters look for many things to evaluate trustworthiness, such as whether the website states who is responsible for published content.
 Being transparent pays.

-Although it won’t be right for all websites, building an SEO-led content strategy based on EAT principles is a great approach and will pay dividends for most businesses.
+Although it won’t be right for all websites, building an SEO-led content strategy based on EEAT principles is a great approach and will pay dividends for most businesses.

 How can the buyer persona be integrated into an SEO strategy?